-It’s best to have an Operating Agreement, even if you are the only Member of your Utah LLC (a Single-Member LLC).
+It’s best to have an Operating Agreement, even if you are the sole Member of your Utah LLC (a Single-Member LLC).

 It’s best to have an Operating Agreement, especially for a Multi-member LLC.
-This document spells out ownership percentages, profit distribution, and management responsibilities.
+This document spells out ownership percentages, operating procedures, profit distribution, and management structure.

 If you go to court, an Operating Agreement helps prove that your Multi-member LLC is being run as a separate legal entity.

-While it’s not a state requirement in Utah, we strongly recommend having an Operating Agreement for your LLC.
+While it’s not legally required to conduct business in Utah, we strongly recommend having an Operating Agreement for your LLC.

 Additionally, banks and other organizations may need to see a copy of your Operating Agreement in order to do business with them.

-No, you don’t have to send your Operating Agreement to the Division of Corporations and Commercial Code, the Utah Department of Commerce, or any other government agency.
+No, you don’t have to send your Operating Agreement to the Division of Corporations and Commercial Code, the Utah Department of Commerce, your Registered Agent, the Internal Revenue Service, or any other government agency.

 The Operating Agreement is a legally binding document upon the Members because of the Members’ signatures.
 It doesn’t need a government stamp of approval.